Editor’s note: This article was updated October 12, 2017

 Several years ago, we attended a wedding in Hadlyme, Connecticut, a perfect time to be there to enjoy the gorgeous colors of the season.
 The town’s Public Hall is in a secluded spot near the Connecticut River, providing a great setting for the wedding.
 Although I didn’t personally encounter any spirits there, the caterers said that they definitely felt their presence in the kitchen during dinner preparation including disruptions such as utensils and dishes being moved around.
 After hearing the report, I avoided the downstairs kitchen and dining area, but some of you may want to check it out.

-Growing up, I lived near a little-known, but still impressive haunted cemetery, St. James of the Sag on Archer Avenue in Lemont, Illinois, near Chicago.
-The church and cemetery have an imposing setting on a hill above the Illinois & Michigan canal, a historic waterway traveled by Louis Joliet and Father Marquette in the 17th century.
-Many who have lived in the area will tell you that they’ve seen the locally-famous ghost, Resurrection Mary, when driving down Archer Avenue at night.
+Growing up in the Chicago area, I lived not far from a little-known, but still impressive haunted cemetery, Resurrection Cemetery on Archer Avenue in the town of Justice.
+Some who have lived in the area will tell you that they’ve seen the locally-famous ghost, Resurrection Mary, a pretty blond woman dressed in white, when driving down Archer Avenue at night.
 When I drive that piece of road even in the daytime, I’m always on the lookout!

 No sleep for the haunted